indimail/indimail-docker/README.md

 Replace tag in the above command with one of the following
 ```
-xenial   for ubuntu 16.04
+xenial     for Ubuntu 16.04
-bionic   for ubuntu 18.04
+bionic     for Ubuntu 18.04
-focal    for ubuntu 20.04
+focal      for Ubuntu 20.04
-centos7  for centos7
+centos7    for CentOS 7
-centos8  for centos8
+centos8    for CentOS 8
-debian8  for debian8
+debian8    for Debian  8
-debian9  for debian9
+debian9    for Debian  9
-debian10 for debian10
+debian10   for Debian 10
-fc30     for fc30
+fc30       for Fedora Core 30
-fc31     for fc31
+fc31       for Fedora Core 31
+Tumbleweed for openSUSE Tumbleweed
+Leap15.2   for openSUSE Leap 15.2
 ```

 ## Instructions for starting the docker/podman container